 Everybody wants empathy, but few companies give it.

-A survey of nearly 2,100 employed people across the United States that we conducted with Harris Poll confirms the top issue employees want their company to address: health and well-being.
+A survey of nearly 2,100 employed people across the United States that we conducted with The Harris Poll confirms the top issue employees want their company to address: health and well-being.

-Our study, the Integral Employee Activation Index (IAI), shows an alarmingly low number of employees who experience their workplace culture as supportive (37%), caring (29%) or collaborative (24%).
+Our inaugural study, the Integral Employee Activation Index, shows an alarmingly low number of employees who experience their workplace culture as supportive (37%), caring (29%) or collaborative (24%).
 This is no surprise as I regularly hear examples of toxic workplaces: employees complaining their managers don’t care about the long work hours they put in, unreasonable expectations against available resources and performance ratings based on ambiguous and even unfair criteria.
 Our lived experiences of work do not match the reality of what we need.

 We must continue to exercise the empathy muscle and meet people where they are.